mah427/new_jersey_arbitration/arbitration_awards_notes.md

 V. BACKGROUND

 VI.
-THE PARTIES DISCUSSION OF THEIR RESPECTIVE PROPOSALS
+THE PARTIES DISCUSSION OF THEIR RESPECTIVE PROPOSALS (wording varies but usually contains DISCUSSION)

-VIII.
+VII.
 AWARD

+Note: The Roman numerals are sometimes incorrectly numbered, and some sections are skipped in certain awards.